-The basic principle is the engine can suck in more fresh air if it is possible to release a greater amount of exhaust gases in a short period.
+The basic principle is the engine can suck in more fresh air if it is possible to release a greater amount of exhaust gasses in a short period.

 Taking The Converter Off Or Straight Piping

 Along with the converter, it involves the removal of resonators and mufflers.
-It basically creates an exhaust system that does not have any obstruction to the release of the exhaust smoke.
+It creates an exhaust system that does not have any obstruction to the release of the exhaust smoke.

 However, you should not take off any part of the OE omission system.
-Also, instead of throwing the converter away, you can actually enhance the performance by installing a wider exhaust pipe and less-restrictive mufflers.
+Also, instead of throwing the converter away, you can enhance the performance by installing a wider exhaust pipe and less-restrictive mufflers.